Chargebackhit API Reference

 object

-Associated with the alert transaction data.
-Used for matching alert to transaction.
+Data associated with the alert transaction, used for matching the alert to the transaction.

 object